» SSH Sharing

 vagrant share --ssh!

 When SSH sharing is enabled, Vagrant generates a brand new keypair for SSH access.
-The public key portion is automatically inserted into the Vagrant machine, and the private key portion is uploaded to the server managing the Vagrant shares.
+The public key portion is automatically inserted into the Vagrant machine, and the private key portion is provided to the user connecting to the Vagrant share.
 This private key is encrypted using a password that you will be prompted for.
-This password is never transmitted across the network by Vagrant, and is an extra layer of security preventing us or anyone who may know your share name from easily accessing your machine.
+This password is never transmitted across the network by Vagrant, and is an extra layer of security preventing anyone who may know your share name from easily accessing your machine.

 vagrant share --ssh, it will output the name of your share: